yiqunchen/GenePT/README.md

 `GenePT` is a single-cell foundation model that leverages ChatGPT embeddings to tackle gene-level and cell-level biology tasks.
 This project is motivated by the significant recent progress in using large-scale (e.g., tens of millions of cells) gene expression data to develop foundation models for single-cell biology.
 These models implicitly learn gene and cellular functions from the gene expression profiles, which requires extensive data curation and resource-intensive training.
 By contrast, GenePT offers a complementary approach by using NCBI text descriptions of individual genes with GPT-3.5 to generate gene embeddings.
 From there, GenePT generates single-cell embeddings in two ways: (i) by averaging the gene embeddings, weighted by each gene’s expression level; or (ii) by creating a sentence embedding for each cell, using gene names ordered by the expression level.

 Without the need for dataset curation and additional pretraining, GenePT is efficient and easy to use.
-On many downstream tasks used to evaluate recent single-cell foundation models --- e.g., classifying gene properties and cell types --- GenePT achieves comparable, and often better, performance than Geneformer and other models.
+On many downstream tasks used to evaluate recent single-cell foundation models --- e.g., classifying gene properties and cell types --- GenePT achieves comparable, and often better, performance than existing single-cell foundation models.
 GenePT demonstrates that large language model embedding of literature is a simple and effective path for biological foundation models.

 ### How do I use GenePT?